DanTappan/VISCA-Game-Controller/README.md

 - Row 0, columns 1-4 : Select inputs 1-4 as the Preview
 - Row 1, column 1 : Fade/Cut the Preview to the Program

-A [sample Companion configuration file](Sample.companionconfig) is included in the distribution, which supports both OBS and Vmix (select page 98 in the application Config dialog for Vmix, and 99 for OBS)
+A [sample Companion configuration file](Sample.companionconfig) is included in the distribution, which supports the Blackmagic ATEM, OBS, and Vmix (select page 97 in the application Config dialog for the ATEM, 98 for Vmix, and 99 for OBS)

 ## PyCharm pyinstaller settings